webmachinelearning/webnn/device-selection-explainer.md

 > 1. If the user selects to use functionality like background blur, we want to offer the best quality the device can offer.
 So the product has a small set of candidate models and technologies (WebNN, WebGPU, WASM) that it has to choose between.
 Accelerated technologies come with allowance for beefier models.

 > 2. The model/tech choser algorithm needs to be fast, and we need to avoid spending seconds or even hundreds of milliseconds to figure out if a given model should be able to run accelerated.
 So for example downloading the entirety (could be large things..), compiling & try-running a model seems infeasible.

+Given the discussion in #815 ([comment](https://github.com/webmachinelearning/webnn/issues/815#issuecomment-2635299222), [comment](https://github.com/webmachinelearning/webnn/issues/815#issuecomment-2638389869)), the developer use case (for frameworks, not for websites) seems to be the following:
+- Before downloading/loading a model, the developer wants to know if e.g. the GPU can be used for inference with WebNN.
+- If no, then they might want to try other path than WebNN, e.g. WebGPU.
+- If yes, then in some cases (e.g. CoreML) the model needs to be dispatched before knowing for sure whether it can be executed on GPU.
+For that a new API is needed, as discussed in [Get devices used for a graph after graph compilation](https://github.com/webmachinelearning/webnn/issues/836) and implemented in [define graph.devices](https://github.com/webmachinelearning/webnn/issues/854).
+Based on the answer, the developer may choose another option than WebNN.
+Besides that, the feature permits gathering data on typical graph allocations (note: fingerprintable) which might help the specification work on the device selection API.

 ## References
 [1] ONNX Runtime - OrtExecutionProviderDevicePolicy. (https://onnxruntime.ai/docs/api/c/group___global.html#gaf26ca954c79d297a31a66187dd1b4e24)